Table of Contents

 Brick Lane intro

-Brick Lane is a vibrant multicultural part of London known for its fantastic Indian food, iconic Brick Lane Beigel Bake and the countless East London food markets.
+Brick Lane is a vibrant multicultural part of London known for its fantastic Indian food, iconic Brick Lane Beigel Bake the countless East London food markets.

 If possible, I’d highly recommend visiting East London on a Sunday for the countless thrift and antique markets.
 However, the best thing to do in Brick Lane in my humble opinion is finding the colourful street art!